Miniature Schnauzer insurance

 Miniature Schnauzers generally adapt well to all sorts of living situations, from country cottages to city flats.
 They enjoy a good walk but also love sofa time, and their loyalty makes them wonderful companions.
 Just be prepared for their watchdog tendencies and strong opinions - they like to be heard!

-Miniature Schnauzers can be great with kids (especially older children) if they’ve been socialised early and treated kindly.
-For younger kids, they’re playful companions and can match a child’s energy, however supervision is always needed for safe interactions.
+Miniature Schnauzers can be great with children (especially older children) if they’ve been socialised early and treated kindly.
+For younger children, they’re playful companions and can match a child’s energy, however supervision is always needed for safe interactions.

 Miniature Schnauzer size & appearance